Tick off all 92 things to do on Brisbane’s bucket list

 Do you really know Brisbane?
 We’ve gathered the best, most essential, must-do experiences everyone needs to have in and around the River City.
 From ticking off the major city attractions, to catching a gig in a historic hangar or exploring Brisbane via your stomach, this list covers off the best things to do in Brisbane.

 It’s a classic, it’s free and it only takes 10 minutes.
 Ride the original elevator past the giant clock faces to the top of the tower.

 2. Watch the sun rise over Brisbane CBD from Mt Coot-tha

 Rise and shine people.
 Drive up to Mt Coot-tha pre-dawn to watch the sun rise behind the skyline.
 Take a rug, pop yourself down and wait for golden hour to arrive.

 3. Visit a local craft brewery

 Booze on with bonza brews from Brisbane’s best boutique breweries.
 Say that 10 times fast, after 10 beers.
-In Newstead try Green Beacon or Newstead Brewing.
+In Newstead try Green Beacon, Range Brewing or Newstead Brewing.
 In Milton head to XXXX, Aether or Newstead Brewing’s newer headquarters.
-All In at Banyo is great, as is Bacchus Brewing in Capalaba.
+All In at Banyo and Ballistic Beer Co in Salisbury and West End are great, as is Bacchus Brewing in Capalaba.